Holiday Card Tradition

 UK

 Brits love and quite frankly, expect, gifts from close friends when they return from holiday.
-I learned this the hard way when I got back to the London after memorial day and was the only person who handn’t brought chocolate for the entire company.
+I learned this the hard way when I got back to the London after memorial day and was the only person who hadn’t brought chocolate for the entire company.
 They really do expect gifts – sweets mostly, for the company.

 My landlady came back from Germany and brought me a scarf, so basic female accessories are also the norm among good girlfriends.
 I noticed that guys give those little shot glasses quite a bit and get a kick out of them.